joshuadavidthomas/django-github-app/CONTRIBUTING.md

 See [`.env.example`](.env.example) for all required variables and their descriptions.

+#### Setting up CI Integration Tests

+If you want integration tests to run in CI on your fork:

+1. Go to your fork's repository settings on GitHub
+2. Under "Environments", create a new environment named `integration`
+3. Add the following secrets and variables to the environment:
+   - Secrets
+     - `TEST_PRIVATE_KEY`
+     - `TEST_WEBHOOK_SECRET`
+   - Variables
+     - `TEST_ACCOUNT_NAME`
+     - `TEST_ACCOUNT_TYPE`
+     - `TEST_APP_ID`
+     - `TEST_CLIENT_ID`
+     - `TEST_INSTALLATION_ID`
+     - `TEST_NAME`

+> [!NOTE]
+> Integration tests in CI will only run with access to these environment secrets.
+This is a security feature - fork PRs cannot access these secrets unless explicitly granted by repository maintainers.

+There is a simple check in the CI workflow that skips the integration test job if `TEST_PRIVATE_KEY` is not configured, preventing unnecessary job runs on unconfigured forks.

+#### Security Considerations

+The integration test setup is designed to be secure:

+- The test GitHub App requires minimal permissions (read-only metadata access)
+- It's installed only on your personal account
+- Webhooks are disabled to prevent external callbacks
+- In CI, tests run in a protected GitHub Environment with restricted secret access
+- Fork PRs cannot access integration test secrets (managed automatically by GitHub Actions)

 ## Linting and Formatting

 This project enforces code quality standards using [`pre-commit`](https://github.com/pre-commit/pre-commit).